 Martin Connolly is chairman of Galway’s rapidly growing Manchester City Supporters Club and has been supporting his beloved City for well over three seasons now having previously supported his beloved Chelsea.
 We asked Martin if he considered switching back when Chelsea won the title two years ago?
 “What the hell do you think I am, a glory hunter?” he replied angrily.
 “Of course not.
 How could I do that?
 I’d just bought the new City jersey and it was nearly ninety fecking quid.”

 Indeed the sale of English Premier League shirts in Ireland has never been more popular than it is today.
 James Molloy is retail sales manager with Lifestyle Sports and he told us business is booming and always picks up around this time of year.

 “We’ve been selling thousands of Premier League jerseys in our stores nationwide in the run up to the new season.
 Years ago we really only sold Liverpool and Manchester United shirts but these days there’s also big demand for Manchester City shirts because they win things now too.
 Three seasons ago we had a sudden rush for Leicester City jerseys as well for the first time ever but that seems to have fizzled out completely and we don’t expect to sell any of them in Ireland ever again.”

-Meanwhile FAI officials have said that security procedures at the Aviva Stadium in Dublin are to be reviewed after last week’s friendly between Liverpool and Napoli.
+Meanwhile FAI officials have said that security procedures at the Aviva Stadium in Dublin are being reviewed after the Liverpool Legends v Ireland Legends game earlier this year.
 There was major crowd congestion and kick-off had to be delayed for over an hour as more than 50,000 Irish Liverpool supporters tried to get their bar stools through the turnstiles.